2Date4Love

 According to a study by the University of Sheffield, which observed families with children over six years, up to a third of them were headed by a single parent for at least some period.

-7. 57% of the babies born to millennials were born to unmarried mothers.
+7. According to Millennial single motherhood, rate goes up to 57% of the babies born to Millennials being born to unmarried mothers.

 (Wealthy Single Mommy)

 More educated millennial mothers are giving birth outside of marriage.
 This might be strange in America, but it’s not uncommon in some countries in Europe.
-For example, a fifth of all couples living together in France is comprised out of married couples.
+For example, a fifth of all couples living together in France are married couples.

 8. There are 1.2 million divorces in the United States each year, which are helping drive the single mom trends, according to the single-parent household statistics.